m-saliola/CTFF/README.md

 CTFF reduces file size by roughly **25%**, depending on dictionary coverage and capitalization.
 Capital text adds a lot of data, so minimizing capitals will result in better compression.

+## Notes

+- Currently, CTFF does not support MacOS.
+- If ctff doesn't run unless you prefix it with ./ or provide the full path, you may need to [add it to your system PATH](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/).
+This lets you run CTFF from anywhere.

 ## License

 CTFF is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.